-- 1. Take careful notes during research.
-Include in your notes citations to and quotations of information you are likely to use in your work, whether obtained from print or electronic sources, even if you don't anticipate quoting the material directly; do not assume that you will have plenty of time to look up cited material when writing your final draft; - 2.
-When writing your paper, provide citations (or quotation marks, when appropriate) for words and ideas that are not your own.
-Do this even when you are unsure of the proper citation form.
+- Take careful notes during research, including citations to information you are likely to use in your work, whether obtained from print or electronic sources; do not assume that you will have plenty of time to look up cited material when writing your final draft; - 2.
+When writing your paper, provide citations (or quotation marks, when appropriate) for words and ideas that are not your own, even when you are unsure of the proper citation form.
 Cite your sources as best you can and include quotation marks as you go.
-You may suffer a grade penalty for improper citation form, but you will avoid a plagiarism charge, which is infinitely worse;

-3. Allow yourself sufficient time to review your work for errors and omissions.
+You may suffer a grade penalty for improper citation form, but you will avoid a plagiarism charge, which is infinitely more unpleasant; - 3.
+Allow yourself sufficient time to review your work for errors and omissions.

 This review will reveal whether you have included a proper citation for each sentence that requires one.
-As you edit and proofread, ask yourself if you have quoted or cited an authority every time you have used the words or ideas of others;

-- 4. Err on the side of caution by including a citation even when in doubt about whether it is necessary.
-In legal writing, providing a citation for any proposition that is not your own original idea is always best because citations to authority increase the persuasiveness of your arguments in the eyes of the lawyers and judges who must read them.
+As you edit and proofread, ask yourself if you have quoted or cited an authority every time you have used the words or ideas of others: - 4.
+When in doubt about whether to include a citation for certain material, err on the side of caution by including a citation.
+In legal writing, it is always best to provide a citation for any proposition that is not your own original idea because citations to authority increase the persuasiveness of your arguments in the eyes of the lawyers and judges who must read them.
 Good legal writing uses preexisting legal authorities to support its conclusions.
-Besides, your citations will be useful to other lawyers in your office or to other scholars as they work on similar cases or related scholarly articles in the future; - Cite print sources rather than online sources when possible because they are more permanent.
+Besides, your citations will

+- be useful to other lawyers in your office or to other scholars as they work on similar cases or related scholarly articles in the future; - 5.
+When citing primary or secondary authority appearing either in print or online, cite the print source because it is more permanent.
 But if the source is only available electronically, cite the electronic source; - 6.
-Provide citations even for things that feel like common knowledge.
-Do not confuse "general common knowledge" (e.g., generally accepted knowledge about important historical people or events) with common knowledge in the law, which usually derives from case law (e.g., Brown v.
+Do not confuse "general common knowledge" (e.g. the birth and death dates of famous persons or the generally accepted dates of important historical events) with common knowledge in the law, which usually derives from case law (e.g. Brown v.
 Board of Education, Roe v.
-Wade, etc.), statutes (e.g., Title IX, Clean Air Act, etc.), or a factual record, and must be cited.
+Wade, etc.) or statutes (e.g. Title IX, Clean Air Act, etc.) and must be cited.
 See Legal Writing Institute, Law School Plagiarism v.
 Proper Attribution, p.
 3; - 7.
-Know when citations are unnecessary.
-In legal writing the only circumstances in which citations are unnecessary occur when (a) you are stating your own interpretation of a subject instead of that of a court or other authority, or (b) you are explaining how a particular legal rule might apply to novel facts.

-8. During law school, work to improve the mechanics of your writing.
-The more you struggle with writing mechanics, the more tempted you will be to plagiarize.
+Remember that in legal writing the only circumstances in which no citations are necessary are when (a) you are stating your own interpretation of a subject instead of that of a court or other authority, or (b) you are explaining how a particular legal rule might apply to novel facts. - 8.
+During law school, work to improve the mechanics of your writing because the more you struggle with writing mechanics, the more tempted you will be to plagiarize.